 Swapping a more comfortable CEO position at Expedia for a position Uber was a bold move for Dara Khosrowshahi.
 But that didn’t bother him.
-Uber offers great opportunities for this tech career.
+Uber offers great opportunities for his tech career.
 Even so, the company is as controversial as it is impressive, and it’s both loved and loathed by users.

 For instance, Uber has several driver lawsuits to deal with.
 The app has been deleted by celebrities and accused of colluding with Donald Trump.
 And let’s not forget the sexism scandal it’s facing.
 It is because of such scandals that the former CEO was ousted.
-Nevetheless, the CEO still serves on the board of directors
+Nevertheless, the CEO still serves on the board of directors

 In the midst of all this drama, you can never underrate the potential of good leadership.
 When you least expect it, it can turn public perception around.
 As the CEO of Expedia, Khosrowshahi was a powerful leader.
 Thanks to his capabilities, the company was a success under his tenure.

 Stakeholders are expecting him to turn things around at Uber.
 While he’s known for his successes, he’s faced failure several times.
 In this article, we’ll talk about the failures of Khosrowshahi and how he resolved them.

 As a PR stunt that was meant to promote the company, Khosrowshahi logged 5.5 hours serving as a courier for Uber Eats.
 Thereafter, he posted his pay for the service.
 Instead of evoking positive engagement, he got complaints instead.
 Many audiences felt outraged by the pay gap between the uber contractors and the CEO.

 As a result, Khosrowshahi found himself dealing with a publicity crisis.
 The PR stunt didn’t deliver the sort of response he was anticipating.
 Instead, it highlighted the great wealth gap between the executive and courier service workers.